Learn what the EU is doing to ensure phone apps used to fight Covid-19 respect privacy, data protection rules and can be used across the EU.

-Dedicated mobile apps could play a key role in the fight against Covid-19 and the EU has been working with member states to develop effective solutions.
-As apps could expose sensitive user data, Parliament has underlined the need to ensure they are designed carefully.
+Dedicated mobile apps could play an important role in stopping the spread of the virus and the EU has been working with member states to develop effective solutions.

 The European Commission has recommended a common EU approach towards contact-tracing apps, designed to warn people if they have been in contact with an infected person.

 Parliament underlines need for ensuring privacy and data protection